 You can register for a seller’s permit on our website at www.cdtfa.ca.gov by selecting Register, and then select Register a New Business Activity.
 You can also register in person at any of our field offices.
 For assistance you may contact our Customer Service Center at 1-800-400-7115 (CRS:711).
 Customer service representatives are available to assist you Monday through Friday from 7:30 a.m. to 5:00 p.m.
 (Pacific time), except state holidays.

 Please note: This publication summarizes the law and applicable regulations in effect when the publication was written as noted above.
 However, changes in the law or in regulations may have occurred since that time.
 If there is a conflict between the text in this publication and the law, decisions will be based on the law and not on this publication.

 Applying tax to vending machine food sales

-Tax generally applies to the sale of food in vending machines.
-However, some vending machine food sales are only partially taxable.
+Tax generally applies to the sale of food in vending machines (see Exceptions, below).
+However, certain sales of food items from vending machines are only partially taxable.